 Preparation and ingredients

 - Use the food processor (in pulse mode) to chop the pork and prawns.
 You can pulse the pork and prawns separately as pork take a longer time to get minced.
-For the best result, use a knife to mince the pork manually.
-The feeling of the pork that is minced manually is far better than than those blended in the food processor.
+For the best result, use a knife to mince the pork manually. the filing of the pork that is minced manually is far better than than those blended in the food processor.

 - After mixing the filling, leave it in the refrigerator for an hour until it firms up.
 It is easier to wrap the Shumai with chilled filling.